Brits are once again being urged to check their pockets in case they own a rare and valuable coin that's apparently worth thousands of pounds.

 The latest example involves a Samuel Johnson 50p coin, which is currently on sale on auction sites for as much as £3,500.

-Almost every month there’s a new article in the press telling you to check your change in case you have a rare 20p coin worth hundreds of pounds.
+And this is simply the latest example: almost every month there’s a new article in the press telling you to check your change in case you have a rare coin or note worth a small fortune.

 Sometimes we’re told to look at notes for specific print runs or to watch out for certain designs on coins that collectors are desperate to acquire.

-And I’ve certainly spent time rooting through my change looking for a date-less 20p or trying to find the Beatrix Potter 50p that everyone wants.
+And I’ve certainly spent time rooting through my change looking for a date-less 20p or trying to find the Kew Gardens 50p that everyone wants.